mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - In complex situations, quotations, fairly handled, can help keep judgement in the eye of the beholder.
 - Another way to prime the pump is to write by hand.
 - As a nonfiction writer, you could not change the facts of the chronology, but with verb tenses and other forms of clear guidance to the reader you were free to do a flashback if you thought one made sense in presenting the story.
-- The lead—like the title—should be a flashlight that shines down into the story.
+- The lead-like the title-should be a flashlight that shines down into the story.
 A lead is a promise.
 It promises that the piece of writing is going to be like this.
 - The title is an integral part of a piece of writing, and one of the most important parts, and ought not to be written by anyone but the writer of what follows the title.
 - I have no technique for asking questions.
 I just stay there and fade away as I watch people do what they do.
 - If you look for allusions and images that have some durability, your choices will stabilize your piece of writing.
 Don’t assume that everyone on earth has seen every movie you have seen.
 - In the making of a long piece of factual writing, errors will occur, and in ways invisible to the writer.
-- Blurt out, heave out, babble out something—anything—as a first draft.
+- Blurt out, heave out, babble out something-anything-as a first draft.
 With that, you have achieved a sort of nucleus.
 Then, as you work it over and alter it, you begin to shape sentences that score higher with the ear and eye.
-Edit it again—top to bottom.
+Edit it again-top to bottom.
 The chances are that about now you’ll be seeing something that you are sort of eager for others to see.
 And all that takes time.
 - What is creative about nonfiction?
 It takes a whole semester to try to answer that, but here are a few points: The creativity lies in what you choose to write about, how you go about doing it, the arrangement through which you present things, the skill and the touch with which you describe people and succeed in developing them as characters, the rhythms of your prose, the integrity of the composition, the anatomy of the piece (does it get up and walk around on its own?), the extent to which you see and tell the story that exists in your material, and so forth.
 Creative nonfiction is not making something up but making the most of what you have.
-- Ideally, a piece of writing should grow to whatever length is sustained by its selected material—that much and no more.
+- Ideally, a piece of writing should grow to whatever length is sustained by its selected material-that much and no more.

 </details>
 <br>